AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 }
 ```

-### Ignore higher order&nbsp;LO&nbsp;enrollment
+### Ignore higher order LO enrollment

-If the **Ignore Higher Order LO Enrollment**&nbsp;check-box&nbsp;is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program&nbsp;will show up for the user in the widgets.
+If the **Ignore Higher Order LO Enrollment** check-box is enabled and a user is enrolled directly into a Learning Program or Certification, the courses for that certification or Learning Program will show up for the user in the widgets.

-If the&nbsp;check-box&nbsp;is disabled, the courses&nbsp;present in the Learning Program or Certification where user has not enrolled directly will not show up.
+If the check-box is disabled, the courses present in the Learning Program or Certification where user has not enrolled directly will not show up.

 ![](assets/higher-order-lo.png)